b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 &mdash; *[Let God Prevail](https://www.churchofjesuschrist.org/study/general-conference/2020/10/46nelson?lang=eng&id=p12-p13,p15#p12)* by President Russell M. Nelson, General Conference 2020 October

 We can't verify anything about what someone with the pseudonym "Jill" thinks or feels, but oh boy, if I had any theological leader tell me that I'm being myopic about a loved one passing away...
 I probably wouldn't respond as calmly and gently as Jill has in this story.
 I'll concede that Nelson's story has a happy ending...?
 Jill reports that being reminded of nearsightedness helped her find closure in the end.

+Moreover, Russell doesn't even tell "Jill" himself; Wendy does it. ...
+Why?
+Did Russell intend to tell this to Jill, but Wendy simply did it first?
+Or, had Russell *not* meant for Jill to hear such a dismissive response?
+There's no way for us to know, but...
+I find that detail to be peculiar.

+&nbsp;

 Yes, I've omitted a paragraph from the above excerpt for the sake of brevity.
 Follow the provided link for a more verbose quotation.

 &nbsp;

+### Other contexts
 > - *unable to understand a situation or the way actions will affect it in the future.*
 > - *unable to see clearly things that are far away.*